omar-polo/amused/README.md

 plays nice with find(1) however:

 	$ find . | amused load

+Non-music files found in the playlist are automatically skipped and removed, so there's no harm in loading everything under a certain directory.

 I wrote a bit more about the background of amused [in a blog post](https://www.omarpolo.com/post/amused.html).